 From what I have researched, I don’t believe god(s) are necessary for the world/universe to exist/work.

-The “lack belief” seems a bit weak, even for my brand of weak atheism.
-It is a way to get out of the burden of proof.
-Rather than a response to the question “is there a god?” its a response to a claim “There is a god” – “I don’t believe you.”
+The “lack belief” seems a bit weak, even for my brand of weak atheism, (which interestingly in doing the research, podcasts, and writing this articles I have change my mind on.
+I would regard myself as an atheist as describe in philosophy).
+It [lack belief] is a way to get out of the burden of proof.
+Rather than a response to the question “is there a god?” its a response to a claim “There is a god” – “I don’t believe you.” whilst similarly not holding a positive belief the other way.

 Consider this: “I lack the jam for one slice of toast.”
 Does that mean I have enough Jam for half a slice of toast though?
 When you apply that to belief, it is a bit like you’re saying you’re not quite sure what you believe rather than a specific non-belief.
 You’re on the fence.
 You’re Agnostic.